mjoork/wincursorgen/README.md

 ## Does it work?

 Every stable release is tested to work, but if you find a bug, open an issue.

+## Credits

+Actually, thx to `xcursorgen` for creating this awesome "cursor specification" kinda files.
+Makes creating cursors a fun automation task.